-Before joining the European Centre, Rahel was the Deputy Director and then Director of the Ludwig Boltzmann Institute Health Promotion Research, leading evaluations in the areas of mental health, health literacy and health promotion.
+Before joining the European Centre, Rahel was the Head of Evaluation and Deputy Director of the Ludwig Boltzmann Institute Health Promotion Research, leading evaluations in the areas of mental health, health literacy and health promotion.
 Prior to her tenure in Austria, Rahel was a Research and Evaluation Associate with the Charles A. Dana Center at the University of Texas at Austin as well as an Ethics Fellow with the UT MD Anderson Cancer Center.

-Rahel Kahlert holds a Ph.D in Public Policy from the University of Texas at Austin and a Masters Degree in Public Affairs from UT Austin.
+Rahel Kahlert holds a Ph.D in Public Policy from the University of Texas at Austin, where she focused on evaluating effectiveness and impact.
 Rahel received the Emmette S. Redford Award for Outstanding Research for her evaluation research from UT Austin.

 Anita Leutgeb works as an independent monitoring, evaluation, research and learning consultant.
 She has a particular focus on participatory methods, impact orientation and utilization focus in planning and evaluation, effective communication of evaluation results as well as facilitation of learning from evaluations within organisations.

-Anita Leutgeb holds a MSc in Managing Rural development from the School of Oriental and African Studies (SOAS) as well as a Mag.phil. in History and Social Studies, Romance and German philology from the University of Innsbruck, is a certified project and knowledge manager.
+Anita Leutgeb holds a MSc in Managing Rural development from the School of Oriental and African Studies (SOAS)/University of London as well as a Mag.phil. in History and Social Studies, Romance and German philology from the University of Innsbruck/Rome/Berlin, is a certified project and knowledge manager.
 She works in 6 languages. (for more information visit her website anita leutgeb – evaluation&research FOR DEVELOPMENT)